sergiovegap/fcc-data-analysis-projects/demographic-data-analyzer/README.md

 # Demographic Data Analyzer

-The purpose of this challenge is analyze demographic data using Pandas.
+The purpose of this challenge is to analyze demographic data using Pandas.
 Answering the following questions:

 - How many people of each race are represented in this dataset?
 This should be a Pandas series with race names as the index labels. (race column)
 - What is the average age of men?